GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Description

-Using a video editor of your preference, stitch together the video clips you created in Challenge 3\.
+Using a video editor of your preference, stitch together the video clips you created in Challenge 3.
 The goal is to create a single, cohesive video file that flows logically and tells the intended story.

-To close out the ad, add in the Cymbal Pod logo and any other static graphics you created in Challenge 2\.
+To close out the ad, add in the Cymbal Pod logo and any other static graphics you created in Challenge 2.
 Don't forget to add your tagline or call to action here as well.

+> [!NOTE]
-**NOTE:** You could use Imagen for generating text as well, but in case you're not getting what you want, you can just use text elements within your video editor.
+> You could use Imagen for generating text as well, but in case you're not getting what you want, you can just use text elements within your video editor.

 ### Success Criteria